OSCAgent: Accelerating the Discovery of Organic Solar Cells with LLM Agents: Methodology

 \subsection{OSCAgent Architecture}

 We propose OSCAgent, an LLM-based multi-agent framework for the discovery of acceptors for OSCs.
-The overall architecture is illustrated in Figure~\ref{figframwork}.
-It comprises three collaborative agents Planner, Generator, and Experimenter that coordinate strategic guidance, candidate proposal, and comprehensive evaluation.
+The overall architecture is illustrated in Fig.~\ref{figframwork}.
+It comprises three collaborative agents, a Planner, a Generator, and an Experimenter, that coordinate to provide strategic guidance, propose candidates, and conduct comprehensive evaluations.

 The Planner serves as the strategic coordinator of OSCAgent, responsible for guiding molecular exploration through a retrieval-augmented approach.
-It retrieves molecules from two complementary sources: experimentally confirmed high-performance OSC molecules from the literature and a dynamically updated library of top-performing candidates (Section~\ref{sec:retrieval}).
+It retrieves molecules from two complementary sources: experimentally confirmed high-performance OSC molecules from the literature and a dynamically updated library of top-performing candidates (Section~\ref{sec:retrieval_strategy}).
 Beyond retrieval, the Planner synthesizes chemical knowledge and patterns from prior exploration to summarize insights and formulate research plans that direct the Generator.
 Importantly, it also reflects on the evaluation results returned by the Experimenter, revising and refining its strategies to improve subsequent design cycles.
 In this way, the Planner ensures that candidate generation is both scientifically grounded and adaptively responsive to experimental feedback.

 The Generator operates under the Planner’s guidance, learning and understanding the research directions and translating them into concrete molecular designs and specific modification strategies.
 It produces candidate molecules that capture the targeted structural adjustments.
 Rather than engaging in unconstrained generation, the Generator emphasizes chemical plausibility and synthetic accessibility, ensuring that the proposed candidates are both scientifically meaningful and consistent with the Planner’s objectives.